SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 slice to the experiment.
 To see the types of interfacing that can be used, see the above section `Interfacing Types Between Slices`_.

 This experiment is very similar to the twofsound experiment.
-To see examples of common experiments, look at :doc:`experiments`.
+To see examples of experiments, look at :doc:`experiments`.

 -----------------------------------